Phase-contrast imaging: Dark-field and other methods

 from above.
 Comparing the squares of the two equations one will find that in the case of dark-ground, the range of contrast (or dynamic range of the intensity signal) is actually reduced.
 For this reason this method has fallen out of use.

 In the defocus-contrast method, the phase plate is replaced by a defocusing of the objective lens.
 Doing so breaks the equivalence of parallel ray path lengths such that a relative phase is acquired between parallel rays.
 By controlling the amount of defocusing one can thus achieve an effect similar to that of the phase plate in standard phase-contrast.
 In this case however the defocusing scrambles the phase and amplitude modulation of the diffracted rays from the object in such a way that does not capture the exact phase information of the object, but produces an intensity signal proportional to the amount of phase noise in the object.

+There is also another method, called bright-field balanced (BBD) method.
+This method leverages the complementary intensity changes of transmitted disks at different scattering angles that provide straightforward, dose-efficient, and noise-robust phase imaging from atomic resolution to intermediate length scales, such as both light and heavy atomic columns and nanoscale magnetic phases in FeGe samples.